 - Observe your partner’s friends.
-How do they act with each other, are they feminine (or masculine), do they talk on the phone a bit too much for two adult men/women?
+How do they act with each other, are they feminine (or masculine)?

 - Chart your sex life with your partner.
 How often are you intimate with each other?
 Are you always the one to initiate the process?
 Is your partner always in a hurry to finish?

 - Women who love other women can appreciate their finer qualities, and join their partner in admiring them.
 This is not a definitive clue but if she goes overboard in appreciating the sex appeal of another woman then it may be a hint that she is bisexual.